 - Avoiding processed, refined, nutrient poor foods

-However Paleo and Whole30 do have some very distinct difference.
+However, Paleo and Whole30 do have some very distinct differences.

 - Whole30 diet eliminates all the same foods as paleo but also includes limits on:

 - Sugar in all forms, including honey, maple syrup, coconut sugar.

 - Strict list of food additives that should be avoided

 - Whole30 also does not allow for “treat foods” to be incorporated.
 For example, you cannot make banana pancakes from mashed bananas and eggs even though both of these ingredients are technically Whole30 approved.

 Also, commercially made chips and tortillas are also not Whole30 approved.
 (Learn More about doing a Whole30)